When it comes to flying multirotors, generally there are two main flight modes we use. One is acro mode, and the other

 - Requires stick input to manually return to level

 - Pitch and roll inputs determine how fast the craft rotates on the axis

 Why Fly Acro Mode?

 Self-level mode is easier for beginners, because of the predictable behaviour: let go of the stick, and your drone will just return to level.
 But trust me, Acro Mode is the “only way” to fly a mini quad in FPV.

-Here are some of the advantages and benefits of flying in Acro mode:
+Here are some of the advantages of flying in Acro mode:

 - Rate mode is great for acrobatics such as flips and rolls, sometimes being able to do these tricks fast and slow can be more visually engaging than the “blink-and-you-miss-it” flips in Horizon mode

 - Once it “clicks”, the control in Rate mode is actually more intuitive, fluid and natural

 - Flight performance is more stable with less oscillations and wobbles due to the fact that the accelerometer is disabled.
 This makes Acro mode the better choice for capturing aerial video, especially when camera gimbals are not used

 - One fewer sensor is used means one fewer failing point.
 Also by disabling the Accelerometer you can free up FC processing power for higher looptime or other peripherals

 But you will get a great sense of satisfaction when you start getting the hang of it.
 And when you start doing tricks, you really feel like you are accomplishing something.